mrnjifanda/create-jifi-base/README.md

 - `public` - Contains all public assets
 - `routes` - Contains all the api routes defined in routes.js file
 - `src` - Contains all the api controllers, models and services
-- `src` - Contains all the api helpers, interceptors, middlewares and validations
+- `utils` - Contains all the api helpers, interceptors, middlewares and validations

 ## Environment variables